them1k/DoesThisMailExist/README.md

     Option 1: Verify the existence of Google accounts.
 Enter the path to the file containing email addresses and the path where results will be saved.
     Option 2: Verify the existence of Microsoft Office 365 accounts.
 Enter the path to the file containing email addresses and the path where results will be saved.
-    Option 3: Read the first line of the txt provided and check the spf and dns records to verify the mail server being used.
-After this it automatically selects option 1 or 2 depending on the result.
+    Option 3: Automatically checks the DNS records (MX and SPF) of the domain to be analyzed and will select option 1 (Google) or option 2 (Microsoft) depending on the result obtained from the query.

 **Update Chromedriver**

-    Download and install the latest version of Chromedriver for your system.
+    Download and install the latest version of Chromedriver for linux.

 **Install requirements**